Jurassic World Dominion: Filming

 On February 19, 2020, a production unit used drones to film aerial scenes at Cathedral Grove on Canada's Vancouver Island.
 Principal photography began in British Columbia on February 24, and the film's title was announced the following day as Jurassic World Dominion.
 Canadian filming ended in early March 2020.
 Production moved to England, where a major location was Pinewood Studios (the facility used for Fallen Kingdom).
 Filming was also done in Malta.

-The film's budget was between $165 million and $185 million.
+With a net budget of $465.4 million, Jurassic World Dominion is one of the most expensive films ever made.
 John Schwartzman was its cinematographer, returning to the position after working with Trevorrow on the first Jurassic World film and in the process, becoming the first person to serve as director of photography on two Jurassic Park films.
-Schwartzman shot the film with 35mm film, 65mm film, and VistaVision.
+Schwartzman had finished filming The Little Things in December 2019, leaving him only nine weeks to prepare for Jurassic World Dominion.
+He shot the film with 35mm film, 65mm film, and VistaVision.
 Some night scenes were shot digitally to aid the visual effects team during post-production.
-It had the working title of Arcadia, the name of the ship which transported dinosaurs to the U.S. mainland in the previous film.
+For the majority of filming, Trevorrow preferred to avoid using multiple cameras simultaneously, and tried to avoid shooting scenes using standard camera coverage, instead having scenes play out in complete master shots.
+Second unit filming was directed by Dan Bradley.Jurassic World Dominion was shot under the working title of Arcadia, the name of the ship which transported dinosaurs to the U.S. mainland in the previous film.